Capitol rioter who shocked police officer with stun gun is sentenced to over 12 years in prison - The Boston Globe

-WASHINGTON (AP) — A California man who drove a stun gun into a police officer’s neck during one of the most violent clashes of the US Capitol insurrection was sentenced on Wednesday to more than 12 years in prison.
+WASHINGTON — A California man who drove a stun gun into a police officer’s neck during one of the most violent clashes of the US Capitol riot was sentenced on Wednesday to more than 12 years in prison.

 The judge said Rodriguez, 40, was “a one-man army of hate, attacking police and destroying property” at the Capitol.